hardtopnet/CertificateExpirationWatcher/README.md

 - `url` : Url of the server to watch.
 Enter a valid address (i.e. should not return 4xx or 5xx error codes)
 - `expiration` : current expiration date (updated by program)
 - `notification` : Array - Days before expiration when notifications will be sent
+- `notificationDone` : Array - Notifications that have already been sent for the current expiration date (updated by program)
 - `latest` : Indicates the latest status of current watcher (updated by program)

 ## Building